RobbMoskv/Nodejs-Blockchain/README.md

-# Node.js - Simple Blockchain example in Javascript
+# Node.js - A simple Blockchain example in Javascript

-This is a simple example of how Blockchain is working.
+This is a simple example of how Blockchain is basically working.
-It was implementen with Javascript in Node.js
+It was implemented with Javascript in Node.js and does of course not reflect a real Blockchain.

 Create Instance of the Blockchain class